yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

 3. Where suitable, migrate existing servers and databases to Azure as efficiently as possible

-3. Where existing servers cannot be migrated, identify alternative migration strategies (refactor, re-architect, etc) and their pros/cons
+4. Where existing servers cannot be migrated, identify alternative migration strategies (refactor, re-architect, etc.) and their pros/cons

-4. Prior to migration, accurately forecast the costs associated with each migrated workload, including any third-party licensing costs
+5. Prior to migration, accurately forecast the costs associated with each migrated workload, including any third-party licensing costs

-5. Post-migration, be able to track costs, control usage, cross-charge business owners, and identify cost-saving opportunities
+6. Post-migration, be able to track costs, control usage, cross-charge business owners, and identify cost-saving opportunities

 ### Customer objections

 1. Owners of each business application need to approve any substantial application change, including migration.
 Business owners have indicated that they will require evidence that migration will be successful before granting approval.